If you’re looking for hermit crab toys, the best options are climbing-based.

 Old Towel or Cloth

-An old towel or piece of cloth might not sound like the most exciting toy for a hermit crab.
-Nonetheless, your pet is sure to love climbing up on it.
-You can tie a few knots along the cloth to provide extra notches for grip strength.
-Just be sure to wash this cloth every now and then, as it may begin to smell over time.
+An old towel or piece of cloth might not sound like the most exciting toy, but it’s fun for hermit crabs to climb.
+You can tie knots along the cloth to provide extra notches for grip strength.

-This pot also serves a dual purpose.
-It acts as both a structure to climb over and extra protection for your hermit crab.
-If it becomes startled or scared, it can hide.
-Providing your hermits with multiple places to tuck themselves away will give them a sense of control over their environment.
-With that, they are actually more likely to show themselves and explore the tank.
+The clay pot is a structure to climb over and provides extra protection.
+Hermit crabs can hide inside the pot if they become startled or scared.
+Providing hermits with places to tuck themselves away will give them a sense of control over their environment.

 Aquarium Step Ledge Decoration

 These intricate step-ledges are often sold as decorations for aquariums, many of which are already pre-made.
-Fortunately, you can make step decorations of your own!
-This will take a bit more time and effort on your part.
-Nonetheless, it will be worth it to see your happy crustaceans scuttle up and down the steps.
+Fortunately, you can make step decorations.

-You can carve these steps out of wood or arrange the sand inside your enclosure into a step-like structure.
-If you have any extra popsicle sticks on hand, you can also glue them together to create steps for your hermits to climb.
-You can even make intricate stairs out of any extra plastic building blocks you have.
+You can carve steps out of wood or arrange the sand inside the tank into a step-like structure.
+If you have extra popsicle sticks, you can glue them together to create steps for hermits to climb.
+You can make intricate stairs out of any extra plastic building blocks.